harelsegev/INDXRipper/README.md

 In any other case, the slack entry is outputted.

 * The **--slack-only** switch filters out metadata of active files.
 Old metadata of active files can sometimes be of interest, for example - a previous modification time of an LNK file.
+Keep this in mind.

 ## Limitations
 * The tool may give false results.